-Inside the building, it is chiefly the vaulting schemes that portray the approaching ecclesiastical climax as one passes from the nave with its sexpartite ribbed vault, beneath the crossing with its octopartite vault with the usual central hole to allow the passage of the bell-ropes, finally to arrive in the chancel with its tierceron vault (left) or, even more especially, in the ornate S. chapel, with its lierne vault (below right).
+Inside the building, it is chiefly the vaulting schemes that portray the approaching ecclesiastical climax as one passes from the nave with its sexpartite ribbed vault, beneath the crossing with its octopartite vault with the usual central hole to allow the passage of the bell-ropes, finally to arrive in the chancel with its tierceron vault (shown left) or, even more especially, in the ornate S. chapel, with its lierne vault (illustrated below right).

-Finally, furnishings to the building are almost inevitably eclipsed by all this excellent stonework and, besides, were mostly designed after Bodley was finally dismissed by Newcastle for over-running his account by £400 (Hall).
-The wooden screen between the crossing and the chancel is too big not to mention, however, and the rood above is also interesting for it was designed by the Reverend Ernest Geldhart, whose carpentry and decorative schemes are generally associated with Essex, most notably at Little Braxted.
-Here, he was also responsible for the tall font cover and the delicately carved choir stalls of walnut and cedar wood.
+Finally, furnishings to the building are almost inevitably eclipsed by all this excellent stonework and, besides, were mostly designed after Bodley was finally dismissed by Newcastle for over-running his account (ibid., p.
+281).
+The wooden screen between the crossing and the chancel is too big not to mention, however, and the rood above is also interesting for it was designed by the Reverend Ernest Geldhart, whose carpentry and decorative schemes are generally found in Essex.
+Here, he was responsible for the tall font cover and the delicately carved choir stalls of walnut and cedar wood.